dvigneshwer/deeprust/open-canvas/open-canvas.md

 ## Problem

+Below are few of the problems that we are trying to address with this crate,

+* Onboard and educate poeple from scientific community to Rust
-* There is no deeplearning crate in rust-lang
+* There's no stable deeplearning crate in rust-lang
-* No deeplearning crate has been developed based on continous research community feedbacks
+* Not many ML practitioners out there really understand what's going under the hood of these so called popular ML libs out there

 ## Solution

-* Creating a crate based on collabrative work with a community of data scientist's and developers
+* Creating a ML crate with a community of data scientists and developers

 ## Key - Metrics

-* Number of real time algorithm's implemented using the crate
+* Number of different enpoints

 ## Resources required